-For project administrators only
+For workspace administrators only

 You can upload data to your workspace using the LDM Modeler and start immediately analyzing it.

 To do so, upload a CSV file with data in the LDM Modeler.
 You may or may not have a logical data model (LDM) in your workspace already.

 When uploading a CSV file, you can either add it as a new dataset to your LDM or update an existing dataset with the data from this file.
 The data is immediately available in your workspace, and you can start analyzing it in Analytical Designer.

 If you do not have an LDM yet, you can create it: